visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ## What is Devi AI?

 Devi AI is a Chrome extension that helps businesses monitor social media platforms for keywords automatically.
 Ideal to find leads and opportunities.
-The tool monitors private and public Facebook groups, Twitter/X, Reddit, LinkedIn, NextDoor, Telegram, BlueSky, Threads and WhatsApp groups for specified keywords, then uses AI to read every post and detect buyer intent.
+The tool monitors private and public Facebook groups, Twitter/X, Reddit, LinkedIn, NextDoor, Telegram, BlueSky, Quora, Threads and WhatsApp groups for specified keywords, then uses AI to read every post and detect buyer intent.
 Devi AI also generates personalized responses/comments and content.

 ### Devi AI Software Key Features